mugaliraghu/Cognito_app-using-terraform/README.md

 ![Screenshot (107)](https://user-images.githubusercontent.com/120295902/235735686-00932550-ff20-49eb-b475-e155bbed984b.png)

-open the "view  Hosted UI" it will redirected to the website, copy that url and paste it inside the Cognito app files, replace # with url in index.html as shown in below image
+after launching "Hosted UI" it will redirected to the website, copy that url and paste it inside the Cognito app files, replace "#" with url in index.html as shown in below image

 ![Screenshot (100)](https://user-images.githubusercontent.com/120295902/235729317-90441b7e-8859-4a6b-b343-2aaae7b733e0.png)